netw0rm/atlaskit/README.md

 }
 ```

-This configuration would compile the package using only the listed ES2015 declarations, and will assume their global availability in the ES5 emit.
+This configuration would compile the package using only the listed ES2015 declarations.

 It is the responsibility of each package to document their environment requirements (e.g. presence of `window.Promise`).